 OAIS -Functional Entities[2]

-Since 2000 The OAIS model is the state of the art model for and has six key functions.
+Since 2000 The OAIS model is the state of the art model for long time preservation and has six key functions.

 stores copyright terms, destinguishes between User and Administrator, controls the access and interacts with the User.